 Easter Seals provides exceptional services, education, outreach, and advocacy so that people living with autism and other disabilities can live, learn, work and play in our communities.
-Easter Seals has been helping individuals with disabilities and special needs, and their families, live better lives for over 98 years.
+Easter Seals has been helping individuals with disabilities and special needs, and their families, live better lives for almost 100 years.
 From child development centers to physical rehabilitation and job training for people with disabilities, Easter Seals offers a variety of services to help people with disabilities address life's challenges and achieve personal goals.

 Easter Seals Northern Ohio is celebrating 95 years of creating solutions that change the of people with disabilities.
 Today, thousands of Easter Seals clients – children and adults with disabilities and their families – lead improved lives because of one or more Easter Seals services they have received.